 The white rhinoceros, Ceratotherium simum, is on the IUCN list as near threatened.

 Discover more wildlife photographs from Africa, please view our African Wildlife Photography portfolio.
-All our fine art wildlife photographs you can license or buy a photo print.
+All our fine art wildlife photographs you can license stock photos or buy photo wall art prints online.